Data profiles

 The OECD average includes only OECD countries which are listed here: http://www.oecd.org/about/membersandpartners/

 *TALIS averages are based on all countries participating in the TALIS survey, including partner countries and economies.
 This explains the difference between the OECD average and the TALIS average.
 Data from the TALIS survey and Education at a Glance (EAG) may differ.
-See Annex E of the TALIS technical report and Annex 3 of EAG 2021 for more details about the data collections.
+See TALIS technical report and Education at a Glance sources methodologies and technical notes for more details about the data collections.

 For additional notes, please refer to annexes in the list of links below the introductory text.